 Trustees of the Waikato Graduate Women Educational Trust

-Anne has worked in the tertiary sector for over 30 years.
-She is Professor of English at Waikato University and has held positions overseas, including Academic Visitor at the University of South Carolina and Lynn Wood Neag Distinguished Professor at the University of Connecticut.
-She has also been an educational researcher (2006-12) on a wide range of projects and from 2012-14 has been part of a multidisciplinary project, Re-Envisioning Tertiary Education, focused on threshold concepts.
+Anne worked in the tertiary sector for over 35 years.
+She is Emeritus Professor of English at Waikato University and has held positions overseas, including Academic Visitor at the University of South Carolina and Lynn Wood Neag Distinguished Professor at the University of Connecticut.
+She has also been an educational researcher (2006-12) on a wide range of projects and from 2012-14 was part of a multidisciplinary project, Re-Envisioning Tertiary Education, focused on threshold concepts.

 Anne has a PhD from Edinburgh University, an MA from Manitoba University and an MA (Hons) from Dundee University.
 She joined NZFUW in the 1990s.